-The Board of Directors approved a new omnibus equity incentive plan that became effective January 1, 2021 (the "2020 Plan"), which was approved by our stockholders at the Annual Meeting of Stockholders on December 4, 2020.
+The Board of Directors approved our current omnibus equity incentive plan that became effective January 1, 2021 (the "2020 Plan"), which was approved by our stockholders at the Annual Meeting of Stockholders on December 4, 2020.
 Under the 2020 Plan, we may grant nonqualified and incentive stock options, restricted stock grants, restricted stock units, stock appreciation rights, and other stock-based awards to employees, non-employee directors and consultants.

-We did not grant any options during each of the three month periods ending September 30, 2021 and September 30, 2020.
-No options were exercised during the three month periods ending September 30, 2021 and September 30, 2020.
-There were no option forfeitures during the three month periods ended September 30, 2021 or September 30, 2020.
-As of September 30, 2021, we did not have any stock options outstanding.
+We did not grant any options during the three month periods ended September 30, 2021 and September 30, 2021.
+No options were exercised during the three month periods ended September 30, 2021 and September 30, 2021.
+There were no option forfeitures during the three month periods ended September 30, 2022 and September 30, 2021.
+As of September 30, 2022, we did not have any stock options outstanding.

-We did not grant any restricted stock shares during the three months ending September 30, 2021 or September 30, 2020.
-During the three months ended September 30, 2021, 16,332 restricted stock shares were forfeited.
-No restricted stock shares were forfeited during the three months ended September 30, 2020.
-Our net income included stock based compensation expense in connection with prior restricted stock grants of approximately \$0.2 million for the three months ended September 30, 2020.
-Our net income included stock based compensation expense in connection with prior restricted stock grants of approximately \$0.2 million for the three months ended September 30, 2020.
+We did not grant any restricted stock shares during the three months ended September 30, 2022 or September 30, 2021.
+No restricted stock shares were forfeited during the three months ended September 30, 2021, 16,332 restricted stock shares were forfeited.
+Our net income included stock-based compensation expense in connection with prior restricted stock grants of approximately \$0.2 million for the three months ended September 30, 2022.
+Our net income included stock based compensation expense in connection with the vesting of prior restricted stock grants of approximately \$0.2 million for the three months ended September 30, 2021.